YA2O/telemetry/README.md

   3. be recursive: our consumer would send events containing the small reports data to a new topic, and then another consumer (on this new topic) would create the "big" reports.
 * Have a client to present the reports as graphs.
 * API documentation.
-Swagger maybe?
-Maybe overkill for one single and simple endpoint...
+OpenAPI maybe?
+A bit overkill though, for one single and simple endpoint...